iiasa/MIND_STEP/README.md

 #### Web Interface

 Model data can be visualized via the [MINDSTEP Web Interface](https://mindstep.geo-wiki.org/).
-The workflow for adding data to the web interface is details in the [D7.7 report](https://wageningenur4.sharepoint.com/%3ab%3a/r/sites/MINDSTEP/Gedeelde%20documenten/Deliverables/WP%207/MIND%20STEP%20deliverable%207.7_IIASA.pdf?csf=1&web=1&e=blFwCw) on the WUR MIND STEP SharePoint (access required).
+The workflow for adding data to the web interface is detailed in the [D7.7 report](https://wageningenur4.sharepoint.com/%3ab%3a/r/sites/MINDSTEP/Gedeelde%20documenten/Deliverables/WP%207/MIND%20STEP%20deliverable%207.7_IIASA.pdf?csf=1&web=1&e=blFwCw) on the WUR MIND STEP SharePoint (access required).

 ### Privacy